RetroDECK/components/archive_later/dosbox-x/README.md

 The `winplay.sh` script orchestrates the entire workflow:

-**Three modes of operation:**
+**Modes of operation (how drives map):**

 1. **Install OS** (`--install win98`)
-   - Mounts base VHD (Layer 1)
+   - Mounts base VHD (Layer 1) as C: for installation
-   - Mounts Windows 98 CD-ROM as D:
+   - Mounts Windows 98 CD-ROM as D: during the install
    - Runs Windows Setup
    - Creates formatted OS installation

 2. **Install Game** (`--install GameName`)
-   - Mounts base VHD (Layer 1: OS)
+   - Ensures base VHD (Layer 1) is present
-   - Mounts game layer VHD (Layer 2: Game files)
-   - Mounts Windows 98 CD-ROM as D:
-   - Runs game installer
-   - Game files are isolated in Layer 2
+   - Prepares the per-game child VHD path (Layer 2) but the actual child is created in the guest runtime when first launched
+   - Mounts CD-ROM(s) on D: (or the next available drive) to run the installer inside Windows
+   - Installer should be run with the per-game child mounted as C: (the child contains OS+game during runtime)

 3. **Launch Game** (`win98 GameName`)
-   - Mounts base VHD (Layer 1: OS)
-   - Mounts game layer VHD (Layer 2: Game files)
-   - Mounts save data VHD (Layer 3: Save files)
+   - Runtime will ensure a per-game writeable child exists and mount that child as C: (C: holds OS+game+saves)
+   - Additional hard disks and CD-ROM images supplied to the launcher will be mounted starting at D: (D, E, F ...)
-   - Boots into Windows 98
+   - Boots into Windows and runs the launcher BAT from C:
-   - Launches game executable
-   - Saves are isolated in Layer 3

 ## Troubleshooting